lxndrbukin/lxndrbukin/README.md

 # Hi, I'm Alex!

 Welcome to my GitHub profile!
-I'm a passionate **Front-end Developer** with a love for building intuitive web applications and contributing to open-source projects.
+I'm a passionate **Front-end Developer** with a love for building intuitive web applications.
 Based in Birmingham (UK), I enjoy solving complex problems and learning new technologies.

 ## About Me
 - Proficient in **JavaScript**/**TypeScript** and **React**.